 Stanton is a very small city located in the state of Michigan.
 With a population of 1,414 people and two constituent neighborhoods, Stanton is the 424th largest community in Michigan.

-Stanton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Stanton is a city of service providers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Stanton who work in office and administrative support (13.73%), maintenance occupations (11.07%), and sales jobs (9.02%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Stanton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Stanton is a city of sales and office workers, service providers, and production and manufacturing workers.
+There are especially a lot of people living in Stanton who work in office and administrative support (20.00%), maintenance occupations (10.65%), and sales jobs (9.13%).

-Stanton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Stanton doesn't have a public transportation system that people use for their commute.

 The people who call Stanton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Stanton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Stanton include Irish, English, Danish, and French .
+Important ancestries of people in Stanton include Irish, English, Dutch, and Danish.

 The most common language spoken in Stanton is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and African languages.